bragegsa/DeCNNAD-main/README.md

             mex -setup C++
     2. Then write the following into the terminal:

-            vl_compilenn('EnableImreadJpeg', false) (Only for testing if the one below does not work)

             vl_compilenn('enableGpu', true)

+            vl_compilenn('EnableImreadJpeg', false) (Only for testing if the one above does not work)
     3. You can then setup the Add-on by running: vl_vl_setupnn
 3. You are then ready to run Main_demo.m